nixilla/ois/README.md

 PREREQUISITES:

 1. Netbeans with Groovy and Grails installed and activated.
-2. Grails version 1.2.2
+2. Grails version 1.3.7
-3. Groovy version 1.6.4 or above
-4. MySQL database version 4 or above
+3. MySQL database version 4 or above

 INSTALLATION: